Anti–money laundering software: History

 The UK's Financial Conduct Authority (FCA), established in 2012, is the UK's main financial services regulator with authority over banks, building societies, credit unions and other regulated sectors.
 The FCA's purpose is to maintain the safety of the UK's financial system and its financial institutions.
 Financial institutions in the UK must register with the FCA who oversees compliance with AML regulations.

-Her Majesty's Revenue and Customs (HMRC) issues guidance on anti-money laundering in the UK, sharing money laundering offense investigative responsibilities with the FCA.
-AML guidance includes compliance requirements for customer due diligence, transaction monitoring, and issuing anti-money laundering policy.
+His Majesty's Revenue and Customs (HMRC) issues guidance on anti-money laundering in the UK, sharing money laundering offense investigative responsibilities with the FCA.

-The UK instituted further AML Regulations in 2017.
-Beyond POCA and the Terrorism Act, the next most important AML/CFT legislation is the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
-The MLR 2017 transposes the obligations set out in the EU's 5th AMLD, tightening controls in the private sector and introducing the need for firms to implement a written AML/CFT risk assessment.
-This led to an entire industry developed around providing AML software to analyze transactions in an attempt to identify transactions or patterns of transactions, called structuring, which requires a SAR filing, or other suspicious patterns that qualify for SAR reporting.
-Financial institutions faced penalties for failing to properly file CTR and SAR reports, including heavy fines and regulatory restrictions, even to the point of charter revocation.
+International

 Some jurisdictions, such as Singapore, require financial institutions to conduct an independent assessment of technology solutions used in anti-money laundering procedures, if such financial institutions allow for non-face-to-face onboarding of customers.

 Types

 There are four basic types of software addressing AML business requirements: